 Who invented the fire alarm?

-The first contemporary fire alarm was patented by Francis Robbins in 1890.
-At the time, his fire alarm design was quite unpopular and few people chose to use it.
-Over time, though, many recognised the utility and safety that fire alarms offered properties and they grew in popularity.
+Francis Robbins Upton patented the first electrical fire alarm system in 1890.
+At the time, his fire alarm design was quite unpopular, and few people used it.
+Over time though, many recognised the utility and safety that fire alarms offered properties and they grew in popularity.

 What are fire alarms made from?